microsoft/ebpf-for-windows/docs/AnalyzeWorkflowRuntime.md

 # Analyzing Workflow Duration

 ## Overview
-This Markdown file provides instructions for analyzing the duration of a CI/CD pipeline workflow.
+This file provides instructions for analyzing the duration of a CI/CD pipeline workflow.
 The goal is to understand the time taken to execute each stage of the workflow, as it directly affects the code velocity.

 ## Tools Needed
 To perform the analysis, you'll need the following tools: